rehangit/prstatus/README.md

 **Gihub Token:** Generate a github personal access token from https://github.com/settings/tokens.
 This token should at least have 'repo' scopes.

 Once entered, press the Check button to validate the token.
-It should show the result of validation below the token input area. the token has correct scopes.
+It should show the result of validation below the token input area.
+If the token does not have correct scopes or access to the repos, errors will be displayed.

+## Pre-requisites

+- Github integration for JIRA to be working.
+- The token to be authorized for access to organization repos using SSO

 ## JIRA Column